Code-Institute-Submissions/SerenAppy-Web-App/README.md

 * [w3 css validator](https://jigsaw.w3.org/) - used to test and validate my css code.
 * [Browserstack](https://www.browserstack.com/) - used to test my site on different browsers.
 * [Color Scheme Designer](http://colorschemedesigner.com/) - used to test colour combinations.
+* [CSS Gradient](https://cssgradient.io/) - used to build the colour gradient in the header and footer.
+* [Canva](https://www.canva.com/) - used to create the SerenAppy logo.
+* [GIMP](https://www.gimp.org/) - used this software to give my logo and favicon a transparent background.

 ## Testing